About Habitat for Humanity Okaloosa County

 Seeking to put God's love into action, Habitat for Humanity brings people together to build homes, communities and hope.

-Download the latest and past newsletter from Habitat Okaloosa by clicking the PDFs below.
+Download the latest newsletter from Habitat Okaloosa by clicking the PDF below.